Egg Donation and IVF

 The egg donor would go through a cycle of ovulation induction.
 This will mean her taking fertility injections for about 2 weeks, then having the eggs retrieved and fertilized.

-While the egg donor is doing this – the intended Mum would prepare her uterus by taking combinations of estrogen and progesterone hormones.
+While the egg donor is doing this – the intended Mum or surrogate would prepare her uterus by taking combinations of estrogen and progesterone hormones.

-The fertilized eggs become embryos, which are cultured for 3 – 5 days, and then preferably one is transferred to the uterus of the intended Mum and extra embryos ( if available) frozen for future use.
+The fertilized eggs become embryos, which are cultured for 3 – 5 days, and then preferably one is transferred to the uterus and extra embryos (if available) are frozen for future use.